KrishJain8/restaurantapp/README.md

-# Flask User Authentication and Contact Management System
+## Project Abstract

-This project is a web-based contact management system built using Flask.
-It includes user authentication (registration, login, and logout) along with a system to submit and store contact messages in a SQLite database.
-The application uses Flask-Login for user session management and Flask-SQLAlchemy for ORM database operations.
+This project is a web application built using Flask that allows users to register, log in, and manage contact form submissions.
+The application provides user authentication using Flask-Login and stores user credentials and contact form data in an SQLite database.
+Once authenticated, users can submit contact messages, which are saved in the database.
+The system also includes a dashboard for viewing all submitted contact forms, which is accessible only to logged-in users.
+This project demonstrates the use of Flask for web development, including session management, database integration with SQLAlchemy, and form handling in a lightweight and secure environment.

 ## Features